The gifts of an embodied life

 When we're not mindful of what's going on in our bodies, we can be driven by these sensations rather than having the freedom to pause and make wise choices.

 However with a little mindfulness and presence, when we feel the burn of anger, we can remain present with it rather than lash out.
 When we feel the pleasurable rush of dopamine in romance, we might mindfully notice it, rather than obsessively pursuing the object of our desire.
+You could gently practice this right now.
+Bring something you enjoy doing to mind and focus your attention fully on it.
+Notice what happens now in your body despite the fact that you aren’t actually doing that thing.
+What sensations arise and where do they arise?
+Do they move around the body or transform over time as you focus your attention on them?
+Are there layers to them, and perhaps even insights and understanding for you at different levels the more you explore them?

 As we’ve explored in previous posts, our minds are innocent here but will incline towards the practices that we have learned and adopted in order to feel safe and in control.
 So we've become conditioned to pull away from unpleasant sensations and try to hold on to pleasant ones.
 This means we're continually reacting with grasping or pushing away.
-You’re doing it all the time trust me.
-And how wonderful to know that you can bring awareness to this knowledge and therefore in time have more choice, in turn influencing the outcomes you experience.
+You’re doing it all the time, in the main subconsciously, and so fuelled by this reaction, and often making choices and decisions from this reactive state.

 Rest assured, remaining present with strong sensations such as anger, anxiety, pain, or craving is not so easy, especially if we've experienced intense or traumatic physical or emotional pain.
 We want to run away, numb out, and somehow avoid the sensations, and this is totally understandable.
 So small steps and gentle practices of staying with the sensation are initially required, so that we can develop the muscle, as with any other growth, in a mindful, unrushed, healthy way, avoiding the pitfalls and injuries that come with trying too hard too quickly in any pursuit.
-So be kind to yourself as you learn, a practice in itself of enormous value.

-It is entirely possible to create some space through gentle practice between the heat of the sensation and not letting that heat overwhelm our capacity to remain observant and aware, rather than overwhelmed and reactive, but you must be sensitive to yourself and take small steps.
+And so it is entirely possible to create some space through gentle practice between the heat of the sensation and not letting that heat overwhelm our capacity to remain observant and aware, rather than overwhelmed and reactive, but you must be sensitive to yourself and take small steps.

 Then as we learn to simply remain present with sensations, we not only free ourselves from the old patterns of reactivity.
 We also receive the gifts of an embodied life.